Remembrance of the Gods: What the Origin of the Term Soul in English Reveals

 Origin of Soul and Spirit in English

-In our English, the sawol (from saiwalō; Proto-Germanic origins), or soul, meant: life; animate existence; living being; the spiritual and emotional part of a being.
-Circa, 971, the term also referred to the “spirit” of a deceased person.
-The terms “soul” and “spirit,” became in the English, confusedly synonymous, and passed down to us today.
+In our English, the sawol (from saiwalōProto-Germanic origins) or soul meant life, animate existence, living being, or the spiritual and emotional part of a being.
+Around 971, this term also referred to the “spirit” of a deceased person.
+The terms “soul” and “spirit” became in the English confusedly synonymous and passed down to us today.

 When the Scandinavians adopted Indo-European language, they used saiwaz to replace the vacancy of a term for ocean, which became the Old English term for sæ (“sheet of water”; sea).
-The sound and tones of saiwaz and saiwalo evoke a sense of the surface of a sea, pool or lake; and saiwalo is the quality of something both full and empty.
+The sound and tones of saiwaz and saiwalo evoke a sense of the surface of a sea, pool or lake.
+Saiwalo is the quality of something both full and empty.

 These terms once invoked remembrance of the Gods and ELEMENTS.